TESS-Laboratory/Pickstone_et_al_predicting_forest_canopy_height_from_optical_data/README.md

 Sentinel-2 Data from the COG.
-This also includes the generation of the canopy height model from LiDAR, accessing the digital terrain model, calculation of topographic metrics, calculation of vegetation spectral indices, and the creation of the 10 m resolution data cube an
+This also includes the generation of the canopy height model from LiDAR, accessing the digital terrain model, calculation of topographic metrics, calculation of vegetation spectral indices, and the creation of the 10 m S2 resolution data cube.

 *PlanetScope_and_LiDAR_processing.R* This script contains code for pre-processing both the LiDAR data and optical Planet Labs data.
 This